Innovation Lab for Climate Resilient Cereals (CRCIL)

 Introduction

-The mission for CRCIL is to advance country-led, upstream breeding goals for climate resilience in Feed the Future Zones of Influence.
-Decades of effort put toward strengthening the cereal breeding capacity of National Agriculture Research Institutes' (NARIs), means the global cereal improvement community has never been better positioned to deliver on CRCIL's ambitious objectives.
-CRCIL's Consortium approach draws on expertise from around the world to harness the benefits of cutting-edge agricultural science and technology and serve the needs of USAID’s Climate Resilient Cereal Strategic Framework.
-Germplasm enhancement activities will focus increasing climate resilience in four major world cereals: sorghum, millet, wheat, and rice.
+CRCIL is a U.S. Government funded research program aimed at advancing cereal crop genetics and breeding objectives around the globe.
+Decades of effort put toward strengthening the crop breeding capacity of National Agriculture Research Institutes' (NARIs), means the global cereal improvement community has never been better positioned to deliver on CRCIL's ambitious objectives.
+CRCIL draws on expertise from around the world to harness the benefits of cutting-edge agricultural science and technology.
+Germplasm enhancement activities will focus on four major world cereals: sorghum, millet, wheat, and rice.